Goodness-of-fit test for multi-layer stochastic block models: Conclusion

 \section{Conclusion}

 This paper introduces a principled framework for determining the number of communities in the multi-layer stochastic block model, addressing a critical gap in the analysis of complex multi-layer networks.
-Our approach centers on a novel spectral-based goodness-of-fit test leveraging a normalized aggregation of layer-wise adjacency matrices.
-Under mild regularity conditions, we establish the asymptotic normality of a test statistic derived from the trace of the cubed normalized matrix when the candidate community count \(K_0\) is correct.
-This theoretical foundation facilitates a computationally efficient sequential testing procedure, which iteratively evaluates increasing values of \(K_0\) until the null hypothesis \(H_0: K = K_0\) is accepted.
-Numerical experiments on both simulated and real-world multi-layer networks demonstrate the accuracy and efficiency of our method in recovering the true number of communities.
-To the best of our knowledge, this is the first method for determining \(K\) in multi-layer networks with rigorous theoretical guarantees.
+Our approaches centers on a novel spectral-based goodness-of-fit test leveraging a normalized aggregation of layer-wise adjacency matrices.
+Under mild regularity conditions, we establish the asymptotic normality of a test statistic derived from the trace of the cubed normalized matrix when the candidate community count \(K_0\) is correct; we also build the asymptotic power of this test statistic under the alternative hypothesis.
+The two theoretical foundations facilitate two computationally efficient sequential testing procedures, where both algorithms iteratively evaluate increasing values of \(K_0\) until the null hypothesis \(H_0: K = K_0\) is accepted.
+Numerical experiments on both simulated and real-world multi-layer networks demonstrate the accuracy and efficiency of our methods in recovering the true number of communities.
+To the best of our knowledge, this is the first work for determining \(K\) in multi-layer networks with rigorous theoretical guarantees.

 Looking forward, several extensions offer promising research directions.
 An important direction is extending this testing framework to multi-layer degree-corrected SBM to better accommodate the heterogeneous degree distributions common in real-world multi-layer networks.
 Extending the methodology to directed multi-layer networks or mixed membership models (where nodes belong to multiple communities) presents another significant challenge.
 Furthermore, developing dynamic versions of the test to handle time-varying node memberships in temporal multi-layer networks, or incorporating node/edge covariates into the framework for covariate-assisted community number estimation, could greatly broaden its applicability.